 You’ll also need a large campfire-safe pan, such as a cast-iron pan or a carbon steel pan.
 I use this Lodge 12″ carbon steel skillet, and prefer it over cast iron because it’s lighter.

 It’s helpful to have a table nearby (like a picnic table) to help prepare the ingredients.

 You’ll also need aluminum foil, a cutting board, a knife, and an oven mitt.

 What Tortilla Chips are Best for Campfire Nachos?

 I recommend buying sturdy tortilla chips, not thin delicate ones, because the thin ones will break under the weight of the toppings.
 In my experience, organic chips marked yellow corn or blue corn tend to be the sturdiest.

-We like Trader Joe’s organic tortilla chips (pictured) and I also enjoy Thrive Market’s organic tortilla chips.
-Click here for a coupon to sign up for Thrive Market.
+We like Trader Joe’s organic tortilla chips (pictured) and I also stock up on organic tortilla chips from Thrive Market.

 Can I Use Pre-Shredded Cheese?

 You can, but if at all possible, don’t.

 I recommend buying a block of cheese and shredding it right before you make the nachos.